Electric bicycle: Netherlands

-The Netherlands has a fleet of 18 million bicycles.
+The Netherlands has a fleet of 23 million bicycles for its population of 18 million (as of 2024).
 E-bikes have reached a market share of 10% by 2009, as e-bikes sales quadrupled from 40,000 units to 153,000 between 2006 and 2009, and the electric-powered models represented 25% of the total bicycle sales revenue in that year.
 By early 2010 one in every eight bicycles sold in the country is electric-powered despite the fact that on average an e-bike is three times more expensive than a regular bicycle.
 E-bike sales have now overtaken those of unpowered bikes, reaching 423,000 in 2019 and 547,000 in 2020.

 A 2008 market survey showed that the average distance traveled in the Netherlands by commuters on a standard bicycle is 6.3 km while with an e-bike this distance increases to 9.8 km.
 This survey also showed that e-bike ownership is particularly popular among people aged 65 and over, but limited among commuters.
 The e-bike is used in particular for recreational bicycle trips, shopping and errands.

 United States

 In 2009 the U.S. had an estimated fleet of 200,000 e-bikes.
 In 2012 they were increasingly favored in New York as food-delivery vehicles.
-The North American Electric Bike Market is expected to grow at a CAGR of 10.13% from 2021-2028.
+The North American Electric Bike Market is expected to grow at a CAGR of 10.13% from 2021 to 2028.

 India

-In India electric bicycles market was valued at USD 1.14 million in 2021, and is expected to reach USD 2.31 million by 2027, projecting a CAGR of 12.69% during this forecast period.
+In India electric bicycles market was valued at US$1.14 million in 2021, and is expected to reach US$2.31 million by 2027, projecting a CAGR of 12.69% during this forecast period.

 Use in warfare

-Ukraine is using e-bikes for the war against Russia.
+Ukraine is using e-bikes in the war against Russia.
 These donated bikes are used for snipers and anti-tank weapons.
 This echoes past usage of bicycle infantry in wartime, particularly by the Japanese forces.